Th0m4sma/Th0m4sma/README.md

-## Hey there, I'm Lucas. 👋
+## Hey there, I'm Thomas. 👋
-I'm a developer passionate about learning new technologies.
-I've been working with teams in the area for 3 years developing applications on computational mathematics, Machine Learning and ReactJS.
+I'm a Computer Science student at UNIFESP - SJC.
+I program in various programming languages and I'm actively working on Machine Learning and Data Analysis projects.
+Always passionate about learning new technologies and applying them in innovative ways!

 ## :hammer_and_wrench: Languages and Tools :
 <div>